 This presentation from James Smith and Anne Lowell explores the alignment between these two approaches by using a remote Indigenous case study.

-- Doing applied research in Victorian TAFE institutes: an introductory guide NEW
+- Doing applied research in Victorian TAFE institutes: an introductory guide

 This guide was commissioned by the Victorian TAFE Association (VTA) to support Victorian TAFE staff members to undertake applied research.
 Applied research projects may be with an industry, community or government partner or undertaken within TAFE to improve professional practice, courses and programs.

 - Early career and emerging VET researcher webinar series

 This webinar series from the Australasian Vocational Education and Training Research Association (AVETRA) focuses on building researcher capacity and offers an opportunity for early career, emerging and practitioner researchers to strengthen their understanding of the research process.
 For participants with a research idea in mind, the series offers an opportunity to grow a small-scale research project from conception through to dissemination, through each stage of the research cycle.
 Each session will be facilitated by a team of experienced VET researchers and include input from AVETRA’s expert researcher network.
 Information is included about how to get access to the webinar recordings.

 - Getting tough on missing data: a boot camp for social science researchers

 Research in the social sciences is routinely affected by missing data.
 Not addressing missing data appropriately may yield research findings that are either 'slightly off' or 'plain wrong'.
 This study demonstrates why and how frequently used simple remedies for missing data can impact on research results.

 - A guide to practitioner research in international education